DataBiosphere/toil/docs/running/cliOptions.rst

     options = Job.Runner.getDefaultOptions("./toilWorkflow") # Get the options object

     with Toil(options) as toil:
-        toil.start(Job())  # Run the script
+        toil.start(Job())  # Run the root job

-However, each option can be explicitly set within the script by supplying arguments (in this example, we are setting ``logLevel = "DEBUG"`` (all log statements are shown) and ``clean="ALWAYS"`` (always delete the jobstore) like so:
+However, each option can be explicitly set within the workflow by modifying the options object.
+In this example, we are setting
+``logLevel = "DEBUG"`` (all log statements are shown) and ``clean="ALWAYS"`` (always delete the jobstore) like so:

 .. code-block:: python